zenomt/rtmfp-cpp/README.md

 environment.

 The library is intended for clients, servers, and P2P applications.
-It includes the necessary helpers and callbacks to support P2P introduction and load balancing.
+It includes the necessary helpers and callback hooks to support P2P introduction and load balancing.

 The [`test`](test/) directory includes unit tests and examples.
 Of special